octo-online/reactive-audit/README.md

 The code must also use Java 8 concurrency utility classes `Future<>` and `CompletableFuture<>` everywhere.

 **WARNING:** This is an alpha version, works only with JRE 8 !

-Now, only 345 blocking methods was detected
+Now, 517 blocking methods was detected.

 # How it works
 To detect where the application uses a blocking API, this tool injects some